gmelgaba/amazon-uy/README.md

 npm run zip
 ```

-This will re-build the code and create the `/dist` folder, containing a zipfile with the generated code.
+This will re-build the code and create the distribution folder.
+The `/dist` folder, will contain a zipfile with the generated code.

 ## Install Extension